Hello Dear Reader,

 Funkin Pro fruit purées were specially developed for use in professional cocktail-making, so save your leftovers for some kick-ass strawberry daiquiries!

-You also need pectin, which is a naturally-occuring thickening agent that sets to give a clear gel with a high sheen.
+You also need pectin, which is a naturally-occurring thickening agent that sets to give a clear gel with a high sheen.
 Whilst I do make jams and jellies, I tend to choose fruits which have a naturally high content of pectin, so I’d never actually bought pectin before.
-I used this Pectin Powder, which is 100% natural and is suitable for vegans.
+I found a Pectin Powder, which is 100% natural and is suitable for vegans.

-The last of the slightly unusual ingredients is Tartaric Acid, which is a naturally-occuring acid found in grapes and some other tart fruits.
+The last of the slightly unusual ingredients is Tartaric Acid, which is a naturally-occurring acid found in grapes and some other tart fruits.
 Whilst the word “acid” can conjure up scary thoughts, you will already have had tartaric acid if you have ever drunk a glass of wine, or used baking powder in your cakes.
 In this recipe it is used to give the sweets their soft texture as it prevents the sugar from crystallising as your sweets cool.
-I used this Tartaric Acid.

 You will also need sugar and Tabasco sauce.

 Strawberry and Chilli Jelly Sweets – recipe